 This avoids me getting hangry (hangry=hungry+angry) and disappointed when I go somewhere and there isn't food available for me.
 Sometimes you're pleasantly surprised, but it's better to be over prepared than to have nothing to eat.

 Again, I really do not want to be the food allergy poster girl.
 It can be very embarrassing.
 It is not a club that I wanted to join.
 I don't want to be the person that everyone tiptoes around and apologizes for because they're eating foods I cannot eat.

-I've had to walk in interesting line of not wanting to be the person who told every person they met about their food allergies, but also being honest about why I have to bring my own food everywhere, or why I can't go to a restaurant.
+I've had to walk an interesting line of REALLY not wanting to not have to tell every person I meet about my food allergies, but also being honest about why I have to bring my own food everywhere, or why I can't go to a restaurant.

 Hosts are going to feel bad when they make food that you can not eat.
-I'm part of a small group at our church where we have a potluck every single week, and I can't eat 99% of the food brought by other people.
-At first that was a really emotionally hard for me, but I can also tell that it was all so hard for all the people who wanted to love on me by sharing food together.
+I'm part of a weekly small group at our church where we have a potluck each time we meet, and I can't eat 99% of the food brought by other people.
+At first that was a really emotionally hard for me, but I can also tell that it was all very hard for all the people who wanted to love on me by sharing food together.
 Again, this is part of the grieving process.

-My allergies are not straightforward, I wish that it was something as simple as avoiding gluten or dairy, but I'm allergic to half a dozen foods that are in a lot of everyday common foods, sometimes hidden.
-I just assumed that no matter where I go, there will not be food for me.
-I have to read EVERY label on any food I eat.
+My allergies are not straightforward, I wish that it was something as simple as avoiding gluten or dairy, but I'm allergic to half a dozen foods that are in a lot of everyday common foods, like potatoes and yeast.

 I have a few friends who have walked on this hard journey with me who have made it easier.
 They go to the restaurants they know that I can eat at.
 They text me recipes they are making, and keep ALL the cans and boxes so that I can read the ingredients before I eat anything, because that's my life.
 I NEVER expect anyone to do this, EVER, but it is a pleasant surprise when it happens.